-As Kenya went on to register the best finish ever in the World 7s Series (fifth-place finish), Ambaka was the top try scorer.
-He dotted 24 times to finish as Kenya’s top scorer.
-On the overall World 7s Series list, he was 12th.
+As Kenya went on to register the best finish ever in the World 7s Series (fifth-place finish), Ambaka retained the top try scorer gong for Kenya.
+He dotted 24 times to finish 12th on the overall World 7s Series list.

 In 2014, Injera achieved the feat he last managed in 2009 as Kenya finished seventh.
 The Mwamba RFC man raced on for 30 tries and he was fourth on the overall list in the series.
 The utility back had 14 more tries than what second-placed Billy Odhiambo got that season.

 Oscar Ayodi had 13 tries while Kayange and Horace Owiti tied at nine each.
 Injera was also the top points scorer for Shujaa after stringing in eight conversions for a total of 166 points.
 Adema scored 52 conversions and added on his four tries for a total 124 points for Shujaa.

 Odhiambo commonly known as Billy the Kid became the first player besides Injera, Kayange and Ambaka to be Kenya’s top scorer in 2014/15.
 Odhiambo scored 20 tries for 100 points to top both the try and points scorers charts for Kenya.